 So you have your laptop clean and ready to be recycled, but you don’t know where to start.

-If you’re looking to sell your Macbook Pro, Macbook Air, iMac, iPad, or iPhone we recommend using SellMac.com to get the most value for your used device.
+If you’re looking to sell your MacBook Pro, Macbook Air, iMac, iPad, or iPhone, we recommend using SellMac.com to get the most value for your used device.

 Another common means is through Amazon’s Trade-In Program.
-You won’t get cash though for this one, instead, an Amazon gift card as payment for anything you trade into phones, electronics, and other gadgets.
+You won’t get cash, though, for this one; instead, an Amazon gift card as payment for anything you trade into phones, electronics, and other gadgets.

 Best Buy is also a good option.
 They offer free service if you’re getting a new product from them.
 If not, they’ll charge a small fee.
-Just note that they require some recycling specification and may vary state-by-state.
+Just note that they require some recycling specifications and may vary state-by-state.

 If you have a business, we recommend recycling your used laptops to a laptop recycler like NextTech to safely dispose of bulk tech products.